MrNothing/General-AI-Modules/README.md

 # General-AI-Modules
+It is my belief that our intelligence comes from preprogrammed features that are stacked on top of each other.
+To me, the path to human artificial intelligence lies in creating those building blocks, that will give us the power to manipulate more abstract concepts.
 I dont not believe in the concept of a "general AI", when i say general, i mean modules that can be applied to human problems.
-It is my belief that our intelligence comes from preprogramed features that are stacked on top of each other.
-To me, the path to human artificial intelligence lies in creating those building blocks, that will give us the power to manipulate more abstract concepts.

 Avaliable modules:
 - Depth Map: Generates a depth texture from a single image.